mmenestret/jdegoes.github.io/_posts/2019-02-26-zio-environment.md

 **See my accompanying talk, [The Death of Finally Tagless](https://skillsmatter.com/skillscasts/13247-scala-matters), which was released today and covers ZIO Environment.**

-Today's functional effect systems for Scala, such as the [ZIO library](https://github.com/scalaz/scalaz-zio) that I work on, Scala are _incredibly_ powerful.
+Today's functional effect systems for Scala, such as the [ZIO library](https://github.com/scalaz/scalaz-zio) that I work on, are _incredibly_ powerful.

 They provide an effect data type that unifies synchronous, asynchronous, concurrent, and resource effects, and support automatic error propagation across these boundaries.